Kasugano-Akane/Kasugano-Akane/README.md

 - Hi, I’m @Kasugano-Akane
-- I’m interested in python, html and java
-- I’m currently learning python and html
+- I’m currently learning python, html, css, and javascript
 - Thank you very much
 <!---
 Kasugano-Akane/Kasugano-Akane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.